Anfid/dotfiles/README.md

 # Dotfiles

 ## How to
-Clone this repository to the directory of your choise.
-Init script can be used to apply dotfiles on ubuntu.
+Clone this repository to the directory of your choice.
+Init script can be used to apply dotfiles on Manjaro and Ubuntu.
 Type ./init.sh -h for details.
 On other distros init.sh can be used as a guideline.
 Dependencies may vary on different distributions.
 Proper installation of compiled applications can be specified on each project's github page.

 Local preferences for zsh can be kept at ~/.zshrclocal.
 If this file exists, .zshrc will load it.
 Local scripts can be stored in ~/.scripts/local.
 Git will ignore them.
-Preferences file is yet to be created

 ## Reminders